brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 ```

 This is currently on the [TODO list](#-todos-and-enhancements) to explore either async or multiprocessing library of python to process the files simultaneously.
 The issue simply here is that the files are currently being redacted in synchronous manner.

+An update as of 10th August 2022, benchmarks have been done on both Async, Threading and Multi-processing.
+Reading and writing files to disk are already non blocking.
+The concurrency only comes in handy when the requests are processed over the network.
+Further explanation can be found in this [issue](https://github.com/brootware/PyRedactKit/issues/1)

 # Automating CICD with github actions